hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-cron-reports admin

-The script for disabling reports on cron tasks and administrative notifications.
+This function for disabling reports on cron tasks and administrative notifications.

 *******************************************************************